-We look forward to welcoming you to “The 8th Annual Case Based Approach to Controversies in Cardiovascular Diseases” taking place in Dubai, United Arab Emirates on February 16th & 17th, 2018.
+We look forward to welcoming you to “The 9th Annual Case Based Approach to Controversies in Cardiovascular Diseases” taking place in Dubai, United Arab Emirates on March 1st and 2nd 2019.

 The Conference, organized under the auspices of Cleveland Clinic and Mayo Clinic with the support of Emirates Cardiac Society, will offer the most-timely updates on significant advances in prevention, diagnosis and treatment of cardiovascular diseases.
 All topics will be presented in a “Real World” case based format which encourages participation and debate between the faculty and attendees.